 Does workers compensation cover employees working from home?

 If you injure yourself while working from home, you may be entitled to compensation through a no-fault insurance scheme like WorkCover - the outcome of your claim will depend on whether it can be shown that your injuries occurred in the course of your employment.

 For example, in one case, the Administrative Appeals Tribunal ruled that Telstra had to pay the medical and legal costs of an employee who was injured while working from home.
 The employee, named Dale Hargreaves, was working from home and left her computer to go downstairs to retrieve some cough medicine.
 On her way she slipped and fell down the stairs, injuring her shoulder.

 While Telstra denied liability due to Ms. Hargreaves' remote working location, the Tribunal ruled the fall occurred during her employment and deemed it like any employee taking a break at work.
 Hargreaves and Telstra Corporation Limited AATA 417.

 Employers have a duty of care when it comes to their workers undertaking their tasks from home.
 The Workplace Health and Safety Act 1995 says that employees working from home are still covered when injury occurs.

-Employers must take reasonable steps to ensure employee’s safety, including making sure an employee’s home area meets workplace health and safety requirements and completing a risk assessment.
+Employers must take reasonable steps to ensure their employee’s safety, including making sure an employee’s home area meets workplace health and safety requirements, and completing a risk assessment.
 An employer should also provide a working from home policy which:

 Employees also have a responsibility to look after their own safety.
 They should designate a work area that family and other members of the public aren’t allowed to enter during their hours of employment.

 Written by Shine Lawyers.
-Last modified: February 5, 2019.
+Last modified: March 27, 2020.